 Being healthy leads to a better quality of life and more productivity in the workplace.
 The ability to hear well contributes to overall physical and mental health as well as the capability to carry out tasks at work.
+And yet many are reluctant to get the help they need.
+Maybe they don’t think they need a hearing aid, maybe they want a hearing aid but feel they can’t afford one.
+Regardless of the reason, sometimes extra motivation is needed.

 Approximately 11% of Americans report having tinnitus (ringing in the ears), 16% of American adults report hearing trouble, and 2 to 3 out of 1,000 children in the United States are born with a detectable level of hearing loss in one or both ears, therefore a hearing benefit is essential to your organization’s health care plan.
 28.8 million U.S. adults could benefit from using hearing aids, which is why access to hearing aids should be a component of your hearing health benefit.